 THE State Government will spend $14.9 million in 2016-17 to fight methamphetamine use.

-Measures in last week’s State Budget included an extra 52 meth rehabilitation beds and eight ‘low-medical withdrawal’ beds to help those addicted to the drug, commonly known as ice.
+Measures announced in last Thursday’s State Budget included an extra 52 meth rehabilitation beds and eight ‘low-medical withdrawal’ beds to help those addicted to the drug, commonly known as ice.

 Mental Health Minister Andrea Mitchell said that would bring the total number of residential rehabilitation beds for those battling alcohol and drug addictions to more than 400.